oracle-samples/maa/wls-hydr/README.md

 -   The system is accessed using frontend host names (a.k.a vanity urls).
 This means the WebLogic applications are accessed through the Load Balancer Virtual Server host names and not IPs.
 -   If the WebLogic domain uses an Oracle Database, the appropriate database needs to be "replicated" in OCI:
     - For the "COMPLETE DR SETUP" Data Guard should be configured before or after running this framework.
 Refer to the steps at https://docs.oracle.com/en/solutions/configure-standby-db/index.html.
 Notice that this WLS_HYDR framework creates the required security rules for accessing the Database subnet but, if the database is in a different VCN, it does not set up the required [Local Peering Gateway](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/localVCNpeering.htm) between these tiers.
-    - Alternatively and for the "Backup and Restore to OCI" use case, a separate Oracle Data Pump Export and Import framework can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/blob/main/app_dr_common/export_fmw.sh and https://github.com/oracle-samples/maa/blob/main/app_dr_common/import_fmw.sh)
+    - Alternatively and for the "Backup and Restore to OCI" use case, a separate Oracle Data Pump Export and Import framework can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/tree/main/fmw_schemas_exp_imp)

 Additionally to these requirements, applicable to all the use cases, in the "COMPLETE DR SETUP" use case, connectivity is required between the OCI bastion host and the primary hosts:
 -   On-premises and OCI networks can be interconnected with [Oracle Cloud Infrastructure FastConnect](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/fastconnectoverview.htm#FastConnect_Overview) (preferred) or Site-to-Site VPN.
 In an "OCI to OCI" setup, [remote peering](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/scenario_e.htm#scenario_e) between the two systems has to be configured.